 Not your average fishing adventure.
 Though historically one that all gentlemen anglers took.
 Initiating them into the world of India’s most fragile, yet prolific Terai habitat.
 Not too far from India’s borders with Nepal.
 These forest corridors that sit on the edge of Kumaon’s Himalayan foothills are some of India’s oldest and well-preserved national parks.
 As a matter of fact, Jim Corbett Park is also home to some of the highest densities of the Bengal Tiger in the wild.

 Prolific with an abundance of other bioindicator species such as the Golden Mahseer and the Goonch (a large catfish with teeth).
 Jim Corbett National Park is named after the author of the Man-Eaters of Kumaon.
 A classic epic that describes the habitat and the man-eaters that dominated this landscape in the early 1900s.
 Corbett also brings attention to the “fish of my dreams” by describing his angling pursuit for Golden Mahseer.
 Certainly worth a read!

-4-rivers feed India’s Jim Corbett Park’s critical tiger habitat.
-Although, all four (4) river, namely, the Sonanadi, Palain, Mandal and western Ramganga are home to good numbers of Golden Mahseer; especially within the tiger reserve.
-However, catch and release angling is only permitted on the western Ramganga river.
-That too, on the outskirts of the park.
+4-rivers feed India’s Jim Corbett Tiger Reserve.
+These are the Sonanadi, Palain, Mandal and western Ramganga that are home to very good numbers of Golden Mahseer; especially within the tiger reserve.
+However, the number of Golden Mahseer drastically decrease in the stretches that are located outside the tiger reserve.

 Schedule your complimentary consultation (virtual) with our in-house experts.